 Of course, this SNP isn’t entirely to blame if you have weight problems.
 Your dietary choices, activity level, and other genetic variants also come into play.
-One study showed that this FTO SNP is associated with an average increase in weight of 7lbs.
+One study shows an association between the FTO SNP and an average increase in weight of 7lbs.
 Another study linked it to an increase of 1.4 to 2.8 BMI points.[ref][ref]

 Check your genetic data for rs9939609 (23andMe v4, v5; AncestryDNA)